Most business owners come to me wanting a simple answer to this question.

 - Poor keyword research

-- Weak landing pages
+- Weak and non-specific landing pages

-- Inadequate testing
+- Inadequate testing and data collection

-Future-Proofing Your Strategy
+Future-Proof Your Strategy

 SEO Considerations